Introduce Yourself

 Not so good.

-Let's listen to a conversation between yourself & Nietzsche, using the phrases we have just learned:
+Let’s listen to a conversation between you and Nietzsche, using the phrases we just learned:

 Wie geht's dir?